Percy Martin: Daimler and B.S.A.

 At the beginning of the 1930s there were boardroom disagreements, a new chairman and, only technically subject to his direction, new executives covering much of his area of responsibility.
-Martin remained with B.S.A. and its subsidiary Daimler until his retirement from day to day responsibilities in Aprll 1934 at a time when in spite of the depression B.S.A. still directly employed more than 11,000 people.
+Martin remained with B.S.A. and its subsidiary Daimler until his retirement from day to day responsibilities in April 1934 at a time when in spite of the Great Depression B.S.A. still directly employed more than 11,000 people.
 He was appointed chairman of Daimler.
 He gave up his seat on the B.S.A. board after one more year.

 Sleeve valves and Daimler's fluid flywheel

 Percy Martin was particularly involved in two successful technical developments, the development and introduction in 1908 of sleeve valves for Daimler's engines and, in 1930, their fluid flywheel fitted to all their vehicles in conjunction with Wilsons epicyclic gearboxes and a forerunner of automatic transmissions.

 Death

 After retirement Martin remained in England living at Kenilworth near Coventry where he died in November 1958 a few months after his wife.